weiping-playnext/Zenject/Documentation/Signals.md

     RunAsync - This means that when a signal is fired, the subscribed methods will not be invoked until later in the frame.
 Internally, the signal is added to queue inside SignalBus, which is emptied at the end of every frame.

     Note that Unless It is over-ridden in <a href="#settings">ZenjectSettings</a>, the default value is to run synchronously.
 See <a href="">here</a> for a discussion of asynchronous signals and why you might sometimes want to use that instead.

+* **TickPriority** = The tick priority to execute the signal handler methods at.
+Note that this is only applicable when using RunAsync.

 * (**Copy**|**Move**)Into(**All**|**Direct**)SubContainers = Same as behaviour as described in <a href="../README.md#binding">main section on binding</a>.